curtisnlogan/lodestar-project/README.md

 Areas covered: code · tests · docs · bugs · perf · security · UI/UX · agile

 -   Area: docs | Passing in the assignment criteria for the README section, I prompted AI to help me build a README skeleton.
--   Area: UI/UX | Using my knowledge of space themed websites, I worked with AI to generate a suitable colour pallete for my website.
-It emphasised the importance of a dark mode themed pallete, which has made my web app more practical in the field.
+-   Area: UI/UX | Using my knowledge of space themed websites, I worked with AI to generate a suitable color palette for my website.
+It emphasized the importance of a dark mode themed palette, which has made my web app more practical in the field.
 -   Area: agile | Passing in my curated version of the assignment criteria, I iterated Epics and User Stories with AI, ensuring a lean approach was taken given the small scope of this project.

 ## Credits